 During my first visit to Bhutan during December, I was expecting snow.
-But, it was not the case in Paro, Thimphu, or Punakha.
-The daytime was sunny, the sky was clear and brimming with sunshine.
-The night was cold.
+But it was not the case in Paro, Thimphu, or Punakha.
+The daytime was sunny; the sky was clear and brimming with sunshine.
+The night was chilly.

 The landscape was arid and brownish and yellowish.

-But, when I went all the way to Phobjikha Valley, I saw snows on the road.
+But when I went all the way to Phobjikha Valley, I saw snow on the road.
 Needless to say, the night was very cold there.
-I was able to see black-necked crane which is a rare bird in Phobjikha during that time.
+I was able to see black-necked cranes which are a rare bird in Phobjikha during that time.

 During my second visit to Bhutan in May, the sky was not bright.
 There were clouds all over the sky.
 The clouds were hovering between the mountains.
 It was mystic and beautiful.

-I visited in December and May without researching anything, so, I did not know what to expect.
-It was a pleasant surprise for me both to the time.
+I visited in December and May researching nothing, so I did not know what to expect.
+It was a pleasant surprise for me both at the time.

-Later, I found that, there are three distinct time for visiting Bhutan.
+Later, I found that there are three distinct times for visiting Bhutan.

-March to May and September to November is considered to be the high season.
+March to May and September to November is considered being the high season.
 This is their spring and autumn respectfully.